toast-riot/discord_pin_bot/README.md

 # Pin-Bot

-A very niche bot, coded in a few days.
-Horrible code.
+A horribly programmed, very niche bot; built in a few days.